Well and School Garden Project – Senegal

 A local father of 7, grandfather of 19 offered a business plan to build a farm to employ his neighborhood chief’s wife’s women’s group, his neighborhood youth group, and his own young sons and daughters.

-There is a range of people involved:
+There are a range of people involved:

 *Totaling 100 (30 for the Dieng Family, 30+ for the women’s group, 30+ for the Associative Sportif Culterelle or ASC),